Nivz-28/Simple-Pos-Tagging/README.md

 These are the following example test sentences:

-The Secretariat is expected to race tomorrow .
+1.The Secretariat is expected to race tomorrow .

-People continue to enquire the reason for the race for outer space .
+2.People continue to enquire the reason for the race for outer space .

 You can also use your own.